-A PUSCH or a PUCCH, including repetitions if any, can be of priority index 0 or of priority index 1.
-If a priority index is not provided for a PUSCH or a PUCCH, the priority index is 0.
+A PUSCH or a PUCCH transmission, including repetitions if any, can be of priority index 0 or of priority index 1.
+For a configured grant PUSCH transmission, a UE determines a priority index from priority, if provided.
+For a PUCCH transmission with HARQ-ACK information corresponding to a SPS PDSCH reception or a SPS PDSCH release, a UE determines a priority index from harq-CodebookID, if provided.
+If a priority index is not provided to a UE for a PUSCH or a PUCCH transmission, the priority index is 0.